 3. Fill your basket

-The coffee grounds basket fits snugly into the top of the lower chamber, with its tube dangling in the water.
+Nestle the coffee grounds basket into the opening of the water chamber.
+It should fit snugly, with its tube dangling in the water.

-On medium-low heat, put your brewer on the stovetop and flip the lid open.
-Also, try to make sure your handle isn’t directly over the heat source.
-This will keep it from melting, and help you avoid burning yourself when you grab it.
+Heat the moka pot on a medium-low burner with the lid flipped open.
+Try to make sure the handle isn’t directly over the heat source, to keep it from melting and avoid burning yourself when you grab it.

-This is where you have to pay attention.
-The pressure created from the heated water causes it to rise through the tube and through your grounds.
+As the coffee brews, pay attention.
+Pressure created from the heated water will force steam up through the tube and through your coffee grounds.
 Coffee will begin to bubble out of the chimney and drip down into the upper chamber.
 When the chamber is nearly full and the chimney begins to spit and spurt, your coffee is done.

 Troubleshooting moka pot coffee

 If you follow the instructions, brewing your coffee should go smoothly.
 When it comes to getting the perfect taste, however, this can be a bit tricky.
 A lot of different factors can affect the taste of your brew.